2020 Summer Courses in Philosophy

 Instructor: Kim Johnston

+The aim of this course is to introduce students to philosophical methodology by way of asking questions about the mind.
+The questions center around what the mind itself is like and how the mind can causally interact with the world.
 This course will be divided into three units.
 In the first unit we will discuss the mind-body problem and the issue of mental causation.
 Is the mind part of the body?
 If it isn’t, how does it interact with the body?
 What kind of theory can make sense of the mind’s interaction with the body?
 In the second, we will discuss cognition and consciousness in turn, as the two central features of the human mind.
 We will look to the computational theory of mind and see what light it can shed on the issue of human cognition and how mental states can exist as causal entities in the world.
 We will also see some complications coming from consciousness and whether it is consistent with a physicalist view of the mind.
-The the final unit we will try to discern what role cognition and consciousness play in human perception and action, including the interesting cases of implicit bias and blind sight.
+In the final unit we will try to discern what role cognition and consciousness play in human perception and action, including the interesting cases of implicit bias and blindsight.